wangby511/System-Design-Architecture-and-Infra/design-web-crawler.md

 ## Non-Functional Requirements

-Scalability - efficient for parallelization
+Scalability - distributed and multithreaded, efficient for parallelization

-Robustness
+Consistency

-Politeness
+Politeness - self-throttling and not crawling the same page during a certain amount of time

-Extensibility - new functionality could be added to it and there could be newer media types in the future.
+Extensibility - new functionality could be added to it and there could be newer media types in the future

 ## Estimation